-i-fact@nalysis, Inc. recognizes the importance of protecting the privacy of information collected about visitors to our web site, in particular information that is capable of identifying and individual, sometimes referred to (“Personal identifiable Information” or “PII”) that has been collected through our web site.
+i-fact@nalysis, Inc. recognizes the importance of protecting the privacy of information collected about visitors to our web site, in particular, information that is capable of identifying an individual, sometimes referred to (“Personal Identifiable Information” or “PII”) that has been collected through our web site.

 Last Updated September 2011

 Collection of Personal Information

 Personal identifiable information is not collected by the i-fact@nalysis web site unless it is voluntarily provided by the user.
 The information may consist of, but is not limited to, your name, email address, company or individual address, telephone and fax numbers, company name and current job title.
 This information is collected when registering for news and announcements pertaining to and/or applying for employment opportunities with i-fact@nalysis, Inc. (“i-fact@nalysis”).

 Collection of Cookies, Web Beacons and other Technologies

 In some instances, like many web sites, i-fact@nalysis automatically collects certain types of information when you visit our web site to ensure that our web site is well managed and to facilitate performance, usability and improve navigation within it.
 Automated technologies may include cookies (small text files stored in a user’s browser) or Web beacons (electronic images that allow websites to count visitors who have accessed a particular page and to access certain cookies) are used on the i-fact@nalysis web site to collect aggregate data.

 An IP address is a number assigned to your computer whenever you access the Internet.
 It allows computers and servers to recognize and communicate with one another.
 IP addresses from which visitors appear to originate may be recorded for IT security and system diagnostic purposes.
 This information may also be used in aggregate form to conduct web site trend and performance analysis.